What if 90% of the peer-reviewed clinical research, the holy grail of the conventional medical system, is exaggerated, or worse, completely false?

-The fact is that human clinical trials can cost millions of dollars, and that in order to prove the value of a potential FDA-approved medicine, it must be taken through phase I, phase II and phase II clinical trials (which costs on average $804 million).
+The fact is that human clinical trials can cost millions of dollars, and that in order to prove the value of a potential FDA-approved medicine, it must be taken through phase 0, phase I, phase II and phase III clinical trials (which, taken together, cost on average $804 million).
 The ‘gold standard’ of evidence-based medicine therefore betrays the aphorism: “those who own the gold make the standard.”
-By principle, therefore, all natural substances, which do not lend themselves to being patented because they do not grant the manufacturer exclusivity, will never attain FDA approval as legitimate medicines.
+By principle, therefore, all natural substances, which do not lend themselves to being patentedbecause they do not grant the manufacturer exclusivity, will never attain FDA approval as legitimate medicines.

 While the conventional medical system can claim this is because they lack “evidence” for safety and effectiveness (despite the fact that Turmeric, for instance, has thousands of years of use by millions of folks as a food and medicine), the reality is that they only lack “evidence” because they cannot be effectively monetized and controlled as proprietary instruments of medical power.

 Ultimately, Ioannadis’ findings reflect an inborn and potentially fatal error at the very heart of modern science itself: namely, a tendency towards scientism.